Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Monopole contribution to the Lorenz-gauge metric perturbation

 First we note that the solutions $H_A$ and $H_B$ are regular at the event horizon but approach nonzero constants as $r\rightarrow\infty$.
 Conversely, $H_C$ and $H_D$ are regular at infinity, but are singular on the horizon.
 It is therefore tempting to construct the inhomogeneous `internal' solution for $r\le r_0$ as a weighted sum of the $\{H_A,H_B\}$ basis functions and an `external' solution for $r \ge r_0$ as a weighted sum of the $\{H_C, H_D\}$ basis functions.
 This turns out to not give a solution that has the correct mass-energy \cite{Dolan-Barack:GSF_m_mode}.
 Instead a correction term, $\Delta H_\text{ih}$, must be added \cite{Akcay-Warburton-Barack} so that for the retarded field we have

 where $C_A, C_B, C_C, C_D$ are constant weighting coefficients and

 A curious, but well understood, feature of the Lorenz-gauge monopole perturbation is that the $tt$ component approaches a nonzero constant at infinity \cite{Detweiler-Poisson,Detweiler-circular}.
-When computing gauge invariant quantities, care must be taken to account for this minor peculiarity of the Lorenz gauge as is discussed in Refs.~\cite{Sago-Barack-Detweiler,Damour-EOB-SF,Dolan-Barack:GSF_m_mode} (for circular orbits) and Refs.~\cite{Barack-Sago-eccentric,Barack-Sago-precession,Akcay_etal:2015} (for eccentric orbits).
+When computing gauge-invariant quantities, care must be taken to account for this minor peculiarity of the Lorenz gauge, as discussed in Refs.~\cite{Sago-Barack-Detweiler,Damour-EOB-SF,Dolan-Barack:GSF_m_mode} (for circular orbits) and Refs.~\cite{Barack-Sago-eccentric,Barack-Sago-precession,Akcay_etal:2015} (for eccentric orbits).